cooperrc/computational-mechanics/_sources/syllabus.md

 1. When will you turn in the assignment?
 2. How are you getting help? e.g. meeting, Teams discussion, colleague, etc.

-## Feedback and Grades

-We will make every effort to provide feedback and grades within 2 business days.
-To keep track of your performance in the course, refer to grades in HuskyCT.
-You can resubmit any assignment with improvements.
-Add a private comment to your submission when you have incorporated comments.

 <!-- ## Student Authentication and Verification -->
 <!--  -->